lacht/lacht.github.io/README.md

 #### *Example of Databases*

 #### Brief Description
 This artifact was created to be an expansion of the BMI application.
 I wanted to incorporate a database for medical records with MongoDB.
 I had worked with MongoDB previously in Advanced Programming Concepts.
 MongoDB is an open source database management system (DBMS).
-Unlike a traditional database (RDBMS) systems which require tables and design structure to be set prior to adding any information, MongoDB (NoSQL) can be easily setup while adding documents to the collection.
-It offers the same CRUD capabilities as a traditional database.
+Unlike a traditional database (RDBMS) system which requires tables and design structure to be set prior to adding any information, MongoDB (NoSQL) can be set up without adding or worrying about constraints.
+It is a schema-less database.
+Documents can be easily added to the collection no matter what the type.
+It also offers the same CRUD capabilities as a traditional database.

 #### Reason for inclusion in portfolio
+I wanted to create an overall database.
+I liked the fact that the NoSQL MongoDB database was easier to set up and modify.

 #### Reflection
+MongoDB still provided a learning curve for me to implement properly.
+I am not sure if my problem was with MongoDB itself or the developmental environment that I had to use to interact with the database.

 ![ERD example](https://user-images.githubusercontent.com/28314654/56473281-d79e5400-6436-11e9-96a9-544a1073fe94.png)